jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 As mentioned earlier, we will continue to use RTSP to stream video to the mobile app.
 Therefore, the Droid Vision app only needs a URL update.
 The new URL is now: `rtsp://PUBLIC_CLOUD_SERVER:8554/live/stream`.

 ### Protect MediaMTX with credentials
 By default, MediaMTX has no authentication — anyone who knows its RTSP/RTMP/HLS URL can push or pull.
-So it’s essential to protect it, especially when it runs on a public server.
+So it’s essential to protect it, especially when it runs in the public cloud.

 MediaMTX has built-in user/password auth for:
  * Publishers
  * Readers/viewers

-I configured users and passwords in the `mediamtx.yml` file this way.
+I configured users and passwords in the `mediamtx.yml` file.
 The credential applies to all paths.

 ```
 # mediamtx.yml